CreoDAMO/REPAR/docs/auditor/Is-It-Possible-To-Build-A-Auditor-for-Aequitas-Protocol-Blockchains-Smart-Contracts-Using-AI-or-Mulitiple-AIs.md

+### **The Cerberus Orchestrator: The Master AI Director**

-is it possible to build a auditor for Aequitas Protocol Blockchains & Smart Contracts?
+Is it possible to build a auditor for Aequitas Protocol Blockchains & Smart Contracts?
 Using AI or Multiple AI'S at once each designed to perform a different task within the audit, designed with chaos engineering to detect novel threats.
 We can even designed it to fix any issues found as well

 https://share.google/aimode/ZYLRJza6brt1DH6NM